 Company-specific CLAs and social plans

-The CLA for recreation applies to employees and employers in the recreation sector, including:
+The CLA recreation applies to employees and employers in the recreation sector, including:

 - Holiday and bungalow parks